open-education-hub/methodology/chapters/infrastructure/processing/reading/read.md

 A [sample Dockerfile](https://github.com/open-education-hub/oer-template/blob/main/Dockerfile) that installs the technologies we recommend is provided in the [`oer-template`](https://github.com/open-education-hub/oer-template) repository.

-Additionally, we also provide a Github Action that rebuilds and runs the Docker container and publishes the resulting website whenever content is modified, [here](https://github.com/open-education-hub/oer-template/blob/main/.github/workflows/deployment.yml).
+Additionally, we also provide a GitHub Action that rebuilds and runs the Docker container and publishes the resulting website whenever content is modified, [here](https://github.com/open-education-hub/oer-template/blob/main/.github/workflows/deployment.yml).

 The behavior of the Open Education Builder is controlled through a configuration file that has to be named `config.yaml` and placed at the root of your repository.